updated Last minute

 Accommodation

-During harvest, you will stay in the main house.
-You will have your own fully furnished bedroom with dresser, bed, desk and closet.
+You can stay in the main house or the tiny house.
+The tiny house is for rent.
+In the meantime, it's available to you.
+In the main house, you will have your own fully furnished bedroom with dresser, bed, desk, small refrigerator and closet.
 You will have access to shared living and dining spaces in the house.
+The kitchen is very large, 6 burner stove, granite countertops, large refrigerator, pantry, two ovens, grain mill, two mix masters, and most everything you will need.

-The tiny house.
-It is located on the property behind the main house.
-It has a sofa, a small dining table and desk, well equipped kitchen and bathroom with shower stall and composting toilet.
+The tiny house is also well equipped.
+Located behind the main house next to a seasonal stream, it has a sofa, a small dining table and desk, well equipped kitchen, bathroom with shower stall and composting toilet.
 There is a full sized electric stove and oven, full sized refrigerator, two beds in separate lofts, and high speed internet.
-There is also an outdoor table and chairs, large grill, chaise lounges, and a fire pit.
+There is also an outdoor table and chairs, a grill, chaise lounges, and a fire pit.
 The tiny house overlooks the garden and pond!

-There is no smoking in either house.
+There is no smoking in the house.
 Smoking outdoors is OK.
 I am 420 friendly.

 • What else ...